 And when they weren’t into me – they sure were “busy” with all the other things.
 Or they “had a cold.”

 For one thing, she has a job.

 Japanese employees are expected to work long hours to show dedication to their employers – 10, 12, and 14 hour days are common.
-You probably won’t see much of your Japanese girlfriend during the work week – at least not until 9 p.m. or later.
-Also, Japanese employees are often expected to socialize after hours with their co-workers and their boss – and boyfriends are not usually invited to these gatherings, as this is considered important “team building” time for the company.
+You probably won’t see much of your Japanese girlfriend during the workweek – at least not until 9 p.m. or later.
+Also, Japanese employees are often expected to socialize after hours with their co-workers and their boss – and boyfriends are not usually invited to these gatherings, as this is considered important “team-building” time for the company.

-And then there is her family.
+And then there’s her family.

 Until they get married, most Japanese young adults live at home with their parents.
 (Some women will have their own apartments, but they tend to be the exception.)
-If she still lives with her parents, the Japanese woman in your life will probably have a lot of responsibilities at home that add up to a big time commitment.
+If she still lives with her parents, the Japanese woman in your life will probably have a lot of responsibilities at home that add up to a big-time commitment.

 Most every Japanese woman has a group of friends.
 Most likely they are coworkers or former classmates.
 There’s obligation attached to maintaining these relationships, even if the meetups consist only of eating, a bit of gossip, and talking about what to eat next.

 In Japanese culture, people derive a lot of satisfaction and importance from their relationships with their various social groups.
 Your Japanese girlfriend probably has a wide circle of friends and acquaintances that she needs to spend time with – often without bringing her boyfriend, particularly if her boyfriend is a foreigner.
 Nothing personal – it’s just the culture; people in Japan need to spend time and relate with their group of friends, and having an “outsider” join the group sometimes creates awkward energy.

 Also, after university, it’s still quite unusual for men and women to have groups of friends unless they’re tied to a specific purpose, such an activity group.